 UWE Bristol's Community Liaison Team are your dedicated point of contact for residents and students, wishing to report issues relating to UWE Bristol students' conduct in the local community.
 We work in partnership with local councils, property owners/letting agents, the Avon and Somerset police and other educational institutions.
-We can jointly advise and assist with issues dealing with anti-social behaviour (ASB), waste pollution, noise pollution, car parking and neighbour disputes involving UWE student households.
+We can jointly advise and assist with issues dealing with anti-social behaviour (ASB), waste pollution, noise pollution, car parking and neighbour disputes involving UWE Bristol student households.

 As a university we have an expectation that all UWE Bristol students integrate well into the local communities in which they live.
 Where students fail to do this , we will take appropriate steps to address the issues.
 We take the concerns of our neighbours and local residents very seriously.
 When we receive a complaint or feedback about the impact of student behaviour within the community, it is investigated and responded to promptly.

-Please note: As students are adults, we are not able to regulate every aspect of their lives.
+Please note: as students are adults, we are not able to regulate every aspect of their lives.
 Whilst we are able to advise, remind and reprimand our students using our Student Conduct policy.
 There are some issues which should be dealt with by the appropriate authorities, including Noise Abatement Orders, ASBOs, parking tickets or fines for dropping litter or failing to put rubbish out in a timely manner.

 Get in touch by emailing Community@uwe.ac.uk.